TinyViM: Frequency Decoupling for Tiny Hybrid Vision Mamba: Experiments

 \subsection{Image Classification}

 We evaluate TinyViM's performance in image classification on ImageNet-1K \cite{imagenet} with some advanced Convolution, ViT and Mamba-based methods, and the comparison results are summarized in Table~\ref{tab:comparison}.
 With similar GMACs and throughput, TinyViM-S achieves a top-1 accuracy of 79.2\%, outperforming SwiftFormer-S by 0.7\%.
 In particular, TinyViM retains its performance advantages even at small and large scales.
 For example, TinyViM-B achieves an accuracy of 81.2, which outperforms the convolution-based model MobileOne-S4 by 1.8\%, the ViT-based model Agent-PVT-T by 2.8\%, and the Mamba-based model MSVMamba-M by 1.4\%, respectively.
 These comparison results show the excellent performance of TinyViM.
+In addition, we compare the visualisation of Effective Receptive Field (ERF) \cite{erf} with the classical lightweight backbone, as shown in Fig. \ref{fig:erf}.
+The comparison models include the pure Convolution-based MobileOne-S3 and the Convolution-ViT hybrid model SwiftFormer-S. It can be observed that TinyViM-S possesses a larger ERF at a similar size.
+This suggests that TinyViM is able to effectively model the global context through the Laplace Mixer, thus improving the semantic recognition ability of the model.

 In terms of computational efficiency, TinyViM-S achieves a throughput of 2574 images/s, which is significantly better than other visual Mamba models.
 For example, the throughput of EfficientVmamba is only 1396 images/s, which is only about half of the throughput of TinyViM.
 This huge efficiency advantage persists on TinyViM-B and TinyViM-L, where the throughput is 2.7 and 1.5 times higher than that of the similarly scaled EfficientVmamba, respectively.
 Compared with other convolutional and ViT-based models, TinyViM maintains its lead in performance while its throughput is highly competitive.
 It should be emphasized that this competitiveness is significantly improved on A100 GPUs.
 This is due to the fact that Mamba has a number of hardware-friendly improvements on the A100 such as triton, which are not yet supported on the V100 GPUs.
 In summary, the results show that TinyViM strikes a better balance between performance and efficiency than other state-of-the-art lightweight backbones, and offers high value in real-time applications.